malayjoshi13/GSoC2022_OligoFinder/README.md

 tells if TP or FP
 ![WhatsApp Image 2022-09-05 at 11 44 24 AM](https://user-images.githubusercontent.com/71775151/188707581-ee70f829-d1b1-43b4-9ca9-e788a9d82302.jpeg)

+"A pre-training and self-training approach for biomedical named entity recognition" --> Future work....first pretrain biobert and then self train on oligos dataset created right now.
+DL will be also used to find oligo nanes which cant be found using regex
 ![WhatsApp Image 2022-09-05 at 11 45 26 AM](https://user-images.githubusercontent.com/71775151/188708306-c7e426af-fe4b-4ac4-af2a-c4e85fc7fe67.jpeg)

 ![WhatsApp Image 2022-09-05 at 11 45 53 AM](https://user-images.githubusercontent.com/71775151/188708135-ae4ce587-f049-417b-bbd2-fdc1a1c50d70.jpeg)